* 277 cases: Rest home worker, Auckland Uni staff member test positive

 STORY CONTINUES BELOW LIVE BLOG

-Modellers wanted to see the basic reproduction number, or R0 – the expected number of infections in an outbreak generated by one case – fall below 1, meaning the outbreak could be stamped out.
+Modellers wanted to see the basic reproduction number, or R0 – that's the expected number of infections in an outbreak generated by one case – fall below 1, meaning the outbreak could be stamped out.

 "We had been hoping see that happen by tomorrow, but the lags in testing have probably spread that out a bit," he said.
 "Also, we are expecting to see more cases from within households, too – which means we'll maybe have an extended period where our numbers are flat, rather than declining.